Brazil’s Nuvemshop raises $500M at a $3.1B valuation months after last raise – TechCrunch

 Earlier this year Nuvemshop launched a beta version of its own payments solution platform for merchants that is designed to allow for “faster and more secure” purchases.
 It also reflects the Latin American consumers’ approach to paying for retail purchases over time.
 In fact, the company says that 70% of the credit card transactions on its platform happen via installments.
 The new product will be made broadly available to all merchants over the course of the next year.

 Nuvemshop says that its logistics capabilities allow merchants to deliver directly to consumers via partnerships and integrations with what would otherwise be a highly fragmented network of carriers.
-The company plans to keep broadening its set of warehouse and carrier partners with the goal of driving down the click-to-delivery time in most regions — now typically 5 to 6 days — to 1- or 2-day delivery, which is now standard in the U.S.
+The company plans to keep broadening its set of warehouse and carrier partners with the goal of driving down the click-to-delivery time in most regions — now typically five to six days — to one- or two-day delivery, which is now standard in the U.S.

 “With 650 million consumers, Latin America is not only a huge market, but it is the fastest growing e-commerce market in the world,” said Matt Gatto, managing director at Insight Partners.